asoltesz/solakube/docs/postgres-pgo.md

 Check if you can write into the S3 bucket with your credentials.

-### The S3 bucket has already been used to backup a PG cluster named hippo
+### The S3 bucket has already been used to backup a PG7173271b-532a-44e8-bffd-d8fd9985efa9 cluster named default

 You need to use a different S3 bucket or manually remove the pgbackrest folder created for the backups of the cluster in question.